If you’re new to

 While the earning rates on this card aren’t super stellar, the transfer bonus effectively makes it a 1.25 mile per dollar spent card on all purchases if you always transfer in increments of 20,000 points which is pretty great for spending that doesn’t otherwise fall into a category bonus.

-Chase Freedom® Card or Discover IT
+Chase Freedom® Card and Discover IT – Boost Rewards with 5% Earnings

-The Chase Freedom® Card has quarterly rotating categories that earn 5 Ultimate Rewards per dollar spent.
+The Chase Freedom® has quarterly rotating categories that earn 5 Ultimate Rewards per dollar spent.
 Categories frequently include the likes of gas stations, groceries, and Amazon.com.
 In other words, places that most people are very likely to spend money throughout the year!

 Beyond these cards that offer extreme versatility, the cards that you consider should be based on your individual travel goals.
 If you never stay in hotels, ignore those hotel cards.
-If you’re planning a honeymoon and want to redeem at an extremely fancy hotel, focus on cards that offer a sign-up bonus in terms of number of nights instead of points.
+If you’re planning a honeymoon and want to redeem at an extremely fancy hotel, focus on

 If you always fly with your wife or husband and travel mostly domestically and to the Caribbean, the Southwest cards might be a great option–and make sure you do it in a way that you earn the Southwest Companion Pass while you’re at it!